Aristocracy of Norway: Medieval aristocratic titles (1st system)

 In 1237 Earl Skule Bårdsson was given the title and the rank of duke (hertug).
-It was the first time this title had been used in Norway, and it involved that the title of earl no longer had the highest rank below the King.
+It was the first time this title had been used in Norway, and it meant that the title of earl no longer had the highest rank below the king.
 It also heralded the introduction of new noble titles from Continental Europe, which were to replace the old Norse titles.